© Closer to Truth

 About Me

-I am a scholar of film and media studies, focusing on the philosophical, cognitive, and emotional dimensions of the moving image.
-As an early pioneer of cognitive film theory, I have worked to integrate cognitive psychology and analytic philosophy to deepen our understanding of film.
-I was a foundational contributor to Post Theory: Reconstructing Film Studies and have explored documentary film theory, film emotions, and ethics through my books, including Rhetoric and Representation in Nonfiction Film (1997), Moving Viewers: American Film and the Spectator’s Experience (2009), and Screen Stories: Emotion and the Ethics of Engagement (2018).
+I'm a scholar of film and media studies, focusing on the philosophical, cognitive, and emotional dimensions of the moving image, and especially moving image narratives.
+As an early pioneer of cognitive film theory, I've worked to integrate cognitive psychology with analytic philosophy to deepen our understanding of film.
+I was a contributor to Post Theory: Reconstructing Film Studies and have explored documentary film theory, film emotions, and ethics through my books, including Rhetoric and Representation in Nonfiction Film (1997), Moving Viewers: American Film and the Spectator’s Experience (2009), and Screen Stories: Emotion and the Ethics of Engagement (2018).
 My current research, funded by the Templeton Religion Trust, examines how film narratives and character engagement promote moral understanding.
-My upcoming book, Narrative/Character Engagement and the Moral Imagination, continues this exploration into how films shape ethical views., continues this exploration into how films shape ethical views.
+My book in progress, Screen Narrative and the Moral Imagination, develops a model of narrative engagement and shows how various genre and techniques stimulate the moral imagination.

 Education